Feeling bloated? You’re not alone. Abdominal bloating and gas are among the most common digestive complaints that doctors hear from patients.

 The terms bloating and abdominal distension are often used interchangeably.
 Technically, bloating is a temporary feeling of fullness, usually due to intestinal gas, while abdominal distension refers to a visible, measurable increase in the stomach’s size.
 Passing gas, belching or having a bowel movement may or may not provide relief.

 Dr. Hardeep Singh, a gastroenterologist with St. Joseph Hospital in Orange, California, says bloating can develop from several causes.
-Dietary problems are the most common, Singh says, with intolerance of certain food products leading the way.
-A food intolerance, or food sensitivity, means your digestive system can’t break down specific foods, which leads to excess gas and bloating.
-“Typical intolerances include dairy or gluten, but people can be intolerant to almost anything,” he says.
+Dietary problems are the most common, he says, with intolerance of certain food products leading the way.
+A food intolerance, or food sensitivity, means your digestive system can’t break down specific foods, which can lead to excess gas and bloating.
+“Typical intolerances include dairy, but people can be intolerant to almost anything,” he says.

 Farting and belching are also closely related to bloating.
 Belching or burping is caused by swallowed air that collects in the stomach.
 Passing rectal gas, or flatulence, is usually a combination of swallowed air and gas caused by bacteria in your colon forming around undigested carbohydrates.